knaw-huc/pagexml/README.md

 - checking the quality of the HTR/OCR process,
 - classifying physical document types in a large set of PageXML documents,
-- identifying sections in sequences of PageXML documents,
+- identifying sections in sequences of PageXML documents ([tutorial](./notebooks/Demo-analysing-pagexml-characteristics.ipynb#section_detection)),
 - turning physical structure into logical structure,
-- turning text lines into running text,
+- turning text lines into running text ([tutorial](./notebooks/Demo-from-lines-to-running-text.ipynb)),
 - supporting different reading orders,
 - reinterpreting and restructuring text regions and lines,